moparthimanasa/ElevatelabsTask4/README.md

-# TechnoWeb - Responsive Website
+# TechnoWorld - Responsive Website

-A responsive website for TechnoWeb, built using HTML and CSS with media queries.
+A responsive website for TechnoWorld, built using HTML and CSS with media queries.
 This project showcases a seamless user experience across various devices and screen sizes, from desktops to mobile phones.

 # Features